zgramana/EmberStudio/README.md

 Usage
 =====

-The easiest way, at the moment, to get the `Ember Web Application` template into Visual Studio is to download the `.zip` file provided by github above.
+The easiest way to get the `Ember Web Application` template into Visual Studio is via the [Visual Studio Gallery] (http://visualstudiogallery.msdn.microsoft.com/7cee69fc-2dcc-43be-8dad-2147a0c362f4).

 Then, extract all the files, which will live in a subdirectory call `EmberStudio-master`.